-Figures 2a and 2b present cumulative distribution functions of earnings regression residuals for full-time workers, based on the Mincerian wage regressions in Table B.5.
+Figures 2a and 2b present cumulative distribution functions of earnings regression residuals for full-time workers, based on the Mincerian wage regressions in Table B.4.
 Those who are against increasing redistribution have higher earnings residuals than those supporting increasing redistribution.
 Again, the relationship holds among both men and women and illustrates that support for redistribution is negatively correlated with both observable and unobservable drivers of earnings, even in absence of self-interest related to redistributive policies.
-Table B.6 shows that Danes who worked full time or close to full time in the year before emigration are more negative towards increasing redistribution in Denmark than migrants on average (Table 3).
+Table B.5 shows that Danes who worked full time or close to full time in the year before emigration are more negative towards increasing redistribution in Denmark than migrants on average (Table 3).
 The difference is especially pronounced for women; almost half of women who worked full time or close to full time are against increasing redistribution in Denmark.
-Their preferences appear more in line with Hypothesis 2 (Strong Tiebout sorting according to fairness preferences) than with Hypothesis 1 (No Tiebout sorting according to fairness preferences), just as among men.
+Their preferences appear more in line with Hypothesis 2 than with Hypothesis 1, just as among men.